Susan Christie: Later success

 Following the warm reception to Paint A Lady, Andy Votel and his wife, recording artist Jane Weaver, organized a live concert dubbed The Lost Ladies Of Folk which headlined Susan Christie along with artists Bonnie Dobson and Wendy Flower.
 Lost Ladies Of Folk took place on Saturday, June 23rd, 2007 at the Queen Elizabeth Hall in London, England.
 Christie’s son appeared on stage with her, providing backup instrumentals.
 The concert represents Susan Christie’s only live performance as a solo artist.

 She has since been included in several compilation albums, including Bearded Ladies available through Finders Keepers Records.
 In 2009, Christie was featured as a guest artist on John Hill’s album The Six Moons Of Jupiter, providing spoken word vocals, and in 2010 she appeared on Jane Weaver’s album The Fallen By Watch Bird.

-Original copies of her singles are highly coveted by collectors, while CD and LP copies of Paint A Lady have become increasingly sought after on internet auction and music sites since it was first released in 2006.
+Original copies of her singles are highly coveted by collectors, while CD and LP copies of Paint A Lady have become increasingly sought after on Internet auction and music sites since it was first released in 2006.

 Finders Keepers Records released a remastered edition of Paint A Lady in February 2019.

+Her song "Rainy Day" from Paint a Lady is featured in the Jobu Tupaki entrance scene of the film Everything Everywhere All at Once.